autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/LazyListModel.md

-# org.das2.jythoncompletion.ui.LazyListModelModel that can compute its values lazily and moreover handle some
+# org.das2.jythoncompletion.ui.LazyListModel

- kind of filtering.
+Model that can compute its values lazily and moreover handle some kind of filtering.

  Made public just to test an impl of Children.EntrySource based on this filtering list.

 ***
 <a name="addListDataListener"></a>
 # addListDataListener